“Do you have Hot Flushes?”

 The recent NHS survey into non-compliance for cancer patients came up with the statistic that over 60% of cancer patients don’t take their hormonal drugs.
 Although there was a rider; the survey reckoned many patients had not been truthful, and have actually come off the drugs, but not owned up.

 So if patients aren’t helped, we have two options: come off the drugs, or go to France!
-As a patient, I had temporary blindness, skin lesions, carpal tunnel syndromeNumbness, tingling, and pain in the thumb, index finger and middle fingers caused by a compression of the median nerve at the wrist., 7-hour heart operation, osteoporosisA condition resulting in brittle bones due to loss of bony tissue., and currently I am dealing with painful, peeling, splitting nails which make even shaking hands and dressing painful.
+As a patient, I had temporary blindness, skin lesions, carpal tunnel syndrome, 7-hour heart operation, osteoporosis, and currently I am dealing with painful, peeling, splitting nails which make even shaking hands and dressing painful.

 Please – if you want us to live longer, we really do need informed help.
 It shouldn’t be down to patients to have to find their own solutions.